Top US-Based Bank Selects Temenos for Core Banking Modernization in the Cloud

-/EIN News/ -- GENEVA, April 13, 2023 (GLOBE NEWSWIRE) -- Further to the press release issued on 29 March 2023 (link), Temenos (SIX: TEMN) today announced that Regions Bank, a top bank in the US, has selected Temenos to modernize its legacy systems for customers’ records and deposits on the Temenos Banking Cloud.
+GENEVA, April 13, 2023 (GLOBE NEWSWIRE) -- Further to the press release issued on 29 March 2023 (link), Temenos TEMN today announced that Regions Bank, a top bank in the US, has selected Temenos to modernize its legacy systems for customers' records and deposits on the Temenos Banking Cloud.
 The move to software as a service (SaaS) will enable Regions Bank to deliver more seamless customer experiences and more personalized banking products and services designed to help consumers and businesses reach their financial goals.

 With $155 billion in assets, Regions Bank is one of the United States' largest full-service providers of consumer and commercial banking, wealth management, and mortgage products and services ranking 27th in consolidated assets as of December 31, 2022.
 The company has a long history of delivering an exceptional customer experience and relevant advice and guidance enabling consumers, organizations and businesses to succeed financially.